thewebfellas/protomultiselect/README.md

   - Add search timeout to increase responsiveness to typing.
   - Add non-standard autocomplete attribute to main input to prevent browser-supplied autocompletion in Gecko and some other browsers.
   - bug when gsub'ing space wth "spaceReplace".
 Input-field does not have a function gsub, though its value has.

+### 0.6
+  - Update with changes by Nickolas Daskalou
+  - Option to specify whether to perform a case sensitive search or not (option: "caseSensitive", default: false).
+  - Option to specify whether you want the search to be performed by regular expression or by simple text search (option: "regexSearch", default: true).
+Non-regular expression searching is MUCH faster than by regular expression (this is the way the real Facebook autocomplete search works).
+  - Option to specify a callback upon the user hitting Enter/Return when the input is blank (option: "onEmptyInput", default: function(){}).
+I needed this because I did not want the user to have to move their hand off the keyboard to the mouse and then click on the submit/action button.
+  - Option to specify the maximum number of results to show (NOT the same as the "result" option, see comments below) (option: "maxResults", default: 10).
+  - NOTE ON THE NON-REGULAR EXPRESSION SEARCH: If using non-regular expression search mode, the option "matchWord" WILL HAVE NO EFFECT on the results (ie., it will behave as if matchWord were set to false).
+This can be fixed but at 5am my pillow is looking too good to spend more time on this, so if anyone needs this feel free to email me a request and I'll get it done (nick at footysx.com.au).
+  - NOTE ON THE MAXRESULTS OPTION: The difference between the options "results" and "maxResults" is that "results" specifies the maximum number of visible rows allowed to be shown to the user before a scrollbar activates, whereas "maxResults" specifies the maximum number of results allowed to be in the scrollable list.